2023 Rugby World Cup

-Originally, the tournament was scheduled to last the typical six weeks; however, on 23 February 2021, World Rugby announced an additional week to accommodate the additional rest day requirement for player welfare.
-This means that teams will have a minimum of five rest days for all matches, optimising recovery and preparation for the tournament.
-It will be the third time France has hosted the Rugby World Cup, having previously hosted the 2007 Rugby World Cup, as well as the 1991 Rugby World Cup as joint hosts with England, Ireland, Scotland and Wales.
-It precedes the 2024 Summer Olympics in Paris and will take place less than a year before the Olympic opening ceremony.
+The tournament was scheduled to last six weeks, but in February 2021 World Rugby added a week to provide additional rest days for player welfare.
+This meant that teams had a minimum of five days' rest for all matches.
+It was the fourth time France has hosted the Rugby World Cup, having previously done so in 2007 and co-hosted the 1991 Rugby World Cup and 1999 Rugby World Cup with England, Ireland, Scotland and Wales.
+This was the last tournament to feature 20 teams taking part, as the tournament will be expanded to include 24 teams in 2027.

-The defending champions are South Africa, who defeated England 32–12 in the 2019 final.
+The defending champions were South Africa, who defeated England in the 2019 Rugby World Cup final.
+South Africa retained their title by defeating New Zealand in the final.
+In doing so, they became the first team to win the tournament four times and they remain the only team to ever win the World Cup after losing a match in the pool stage, as well as the first team to win successive World Cup titles away from home.
+The result also marked their second victory over New Zealand in a final (winning 15–12 a.e.t. in 1995), and also their second victory in a final on French soil (defeating England 15–6 in 2007).
+As well as winning the World Cup after losing a pool game for the second consecutive time, they won each of their knockout games against France, England and New Zealand by a margin of 1 point.

-Chile will make its first ever appearance at the Rugby World Cup, and Portugal will return for its second appearance, after 16 years.
+Chile made their first appearance in the tournament.
+Portugal returned for their second appearance, 16 years after their debut in 2007, also in France.

-Host country selection
+Host selection

 World Rugby requested that any members wishing to host the 2023 event were to submit an expression of interest by June 2015.
 A total of six unions responded.
 The Italian Rugby Federation were among the members interested, but withdrew from their bid on 28 September 2016.
 The Argentine Rugby Union and USA Rugby both expressed their interest in hosting the event but ultimately decided against a formal bid.
 Three bids were officially submitted to World Rugby by the June 2017 deadline.

 On 15 November 2017, the French Rugby Federation bid was chosen ahead of bids by the South African Rugby Union and the Irish Rugby Football Union.
 France had launched its bid on 9 February 2017.

 Venues

+Stadia

 On 17 March 2017, twelve host cities were selected.
-This list was later reduced to nine cities (excluding Paris, Montpellier and Lens):
+This list was later reduced to nine cities (excluding Paris, Montpellier, and Lens):